romainjysch/cisco-3w-interfaces/README.md

 - 'insert_username' : replace with the username of an account with privileged EXEC mode access
 - 'insert_password' : replace with the username's password

-## Conclucion

-Please feel free to use and modify this script according to your specific needs.
-As I'm a beginner in Python, if you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.

-Happy cable management !